 But it is important to consider general weather patterns as well — the depths of winter often bring an increase in cloud cover (all that snowfall, ya know?) which will obstruct any potential show.

 March in many cases is the best time to see the Northern Lights in that it usually offers clearing weather as the seasons change, longer days for non-Aurora activities, and warmer temps than you would find in the dead of winter.

 Historical Weather Patterns

+The most important thing is to find a destination close to the Arctic Circle and follow my advice if you want to see the Aurora Borealis.
 So if we look at the historical weather patterns via a site like WeatherSpark, we can look at cloud cover, precipitation, temperatures, and hours of daylight, among many other things.

-In the case of Fairbanks we will see that March is historically the driest month of the year and also features the highest probability of clear skies (yes, even more than Summer).
+In the case of Fairbanks, we will see that March is historically the driest month of the year and also features the highest probability of clear skies (yes, even more than Summer).

-If you are planning a trip to another destination, you should be sure to analyze the historical weather patterns, and be particularly cautious around coastal or maritime climates that often feature a lot of cloud cover in the winter.
+If you are planning a trip to another destination, you should be sure to analyze the historical weather patterns and be particularly cautious around coastal or maritime climates that often feature a lot of cloud cover in the winter.

 For instance, it is usually possible each winter to (theoretically) catch a glimpse of the Northern Lights from Seattle in Washington State, but the nights are almost always cloudy at that time of year.

 The most important decision when trying to plan a trip to see the Northern Lights is avoiding light.
-Now this obviously means getting outside of the city to avoid any man-made light so you can find the darkest skies.
+Now, this obviously means getting outside of the city to avoid any man-made light so you can find the darkest skies.